mahdihasnat/dist-sys-fsharp/README.md

 3. If the compare and swap fails then update the `lastOffset` and go to step 2
 4. So write to lin-kv is a success and then we write log value to the offset `lastOffset + 1`.

 I choose `F#` to solve this whole challenges due to its strong type check and compile type safety.
 But in this problem I made a mistake in domain modeling.
 The problem boils down to choosing list over set.
-Clearly I didn't think much while designing much :facepalm:.
+Clearly I didn't think much while designing types :facepalm:.
 Here is the [bug fix commit](https://github.com/mahdihasnat/dist-sys-fsharp/commit/e3d47ca7f27c1784b5e1b216374ee329169e783f) for the curious.

 There are many optimization I had in mind while solving this subproblem.
 But getting correct solution was my headache due to mistake in domain modeling part.
 I am saving those optimizations for next subproblem.